Letter of thanks to the people of Leighton-Linslade

 We are updating our web pages as best we can in the circumstances but a summary of Town Council service changes is below:

-Town Council meetings – all scheduled meetings between 23 March – 30 June 2020 had to be cancelled and alternative decision making arrangements put in place.
+All scheduled meetings between 23 March – 30 June 2020 had to be cancelled and alternative decision making arrangements put in place.
 Meetings resumed in July 2020 following new legislation which permits remote meetings to be held.
 Meetings are held remotely via Microsoft Teams.
 Members of the public are entitled to attend and speak at meetings.
-Please contact us no later than 4.00pm on the day of the meeting if you wish to attend, on 01525 631920 or by email: email@example.com
+You can join by internet or telephone – see the Meetings page for more details.
+If you wish to register to speak at a meeting, please contact us no later than 4.00pm on the day of the meeting on 01525 631920 or by email: firstname.lastname@example.org

 The High Street has been fully pedestrianised to assist with social distancing.
 For further information regarding the pedestrianisation, please visit Central Bedfordshire Council’s dedicated high-street closure web page.